-The thoroughbred was developed in the early 18th century from three foundation sires, the Byerly Turk, Darley Arabian and Godolphin Barb crossed to native English mares.
+The Thoroughbred was developed in the early 18th century from three foundation sires, the Byerly Turk, Darley Arabian and Godolphin Barb crossed to native English mares.
+Today, all modern day Thoroughbreds can be traced to just three stallions - Eclipse, Matchem and Herod.

 Eclipse, a kin of the Darley Arabian, was foaled in 1764, the year of the great eclipse of the sun.
 He was a champion who won all his races without ever being whipped, spurred or headed and today has exerted far more influence in thoroughbred breeding than has Matchem or Herod.
 Incidentally, all gray thoroughbreds trace to Herod.